Pāvilosta Local History Museum and Boathouse

 It has spited the severe gales for years.
 It is still alive even not being in the lee side.
 Every morning the pine sees off fishermen to the sea, but in the evenings it meets them at home.

-E.Šneiders’ Square
+E.Šneiders Square

 “Church Hill”

 An archeological monument of national importance – a Stone Age settlement.
 The recreation centre of Pāvilosta is located in Church Hill.
 The building was built in 1909 as Pāvilosta Brothers parish preaching house.
+From 1948, the bulding has been hosting the house of cultural activities of the town of Pāvilosta.
+Renovation of building was finished in 2012.

 Centennial Park